ssbc/fusion-identity-spec/README.md

 ### entrust

-Give secret key to invited
+Give secret key to someone that has consented an invite

 ```js
 {